MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-sharepoint-integration.md

 > Silverlight-based dashboards made accessible from the SharePoint web part can only be viewed using the Internet Explorer.

 ## Configure the web part to connect to a Web console

+To configure the web part to connect to a Web console, follow these steps:

 1. Open an Internet browser, and then navigate to the SharePoint server.